-Owning a condo is great, but not when it comes to the fees.
+Owning a condo in Toronto is great, but not when it comes to the fees.
 Other than your mortgage, condo owners must also pay condo fees, which include maintenance fees.
 It’s important to know exactly where your money is going to ensure there is no cent wasted.
 To help you understand what condo fees in Toronto cover, our experts are here to explain.

 How Much are Condo Fees in Toronto?